Tushar4059x/Shiftora-website/content/blog/common-automation-mistakes-to-avoid.md

 ---
 title: "Common Automation Mistakes: 15 Pitfalls to Avoid"
 slug: "common-automation-mistakes-to-avoid"
-metaTitle: "15 Common Automation Mistakes to Avoid | ScaletrailAI"
+metaTitle: "15 Common Automation Mistakes to Avoid | ShiftoraAI"
 metaDescription: "Don't make these automation mistakes.
 Learn the 15 most common pitfalls and how to avoid them for successful business automation."
 excerpt: "Most automation projects fail for the same reasons.
 Here's how to avoid the common traps."
-author: "ScaletrailAI Team"
+author: "ShiftoraAI Team"
 publishDate: "2024-12-09"
 readTime: "10 min read"
 category: "Best Practices"